I gave myself one task per month

 making decisions and having a go—

-Poem and recording by Rachel McAlpine, CC BY 2.0
+Poem and photo Rachel McAlpine, CC BY 2.0